inlab-geo/inlab-apptainer/README.md

 ## Installing apptainer

-Apptainer can be installed on any recent linux distribution, on bare-metal or inside a Virtual Machine and is likely to be [https://apptainer.org/docs/admin/1.0/installation.html](https://apptainer.org/docs/admin/1.0/installation.html)
+Apptainer can be installed on any recent linux distribution, on bare-metal or inside a virtual machine.
+[https://apptainer.org/docs/admin/1.0/installation.html](https://apptainer.org/docs/admin/1.0/installation.html)

-A basic installation is possible by simply using the package manager e.g. on fedora `dnf`.
+A basic installation on linux is possible by simply using the package manager e.g. on fedora `dnf`.
 ```
 sudo dnf install apptainer
 ```